 Books and news stories with exceptional examples of true survival are ideal movie plots because they provide suspense and an empathic component.
 These films focus on one or a few characters in a single location, leaving the actual storyline to drive the movie.

-- Touching the Void premiered in 2004 and shares the story of two men on an epic mountain climb in Peru where they faced tough decisions and conditions when everything went wrong.
+- Based on the novel of the same name, Touching the Void premiered in 2004 and shares the story of two men on an epic mountain climb in Peru where they faced tough decisions and conditions when everything went wrong.
 This film is based on the true novel written by climber Joe Simpson who recounts his personal journey from an injury to certain death and then survival.

 - Loosely based on real events, The Way Back follows the 1941 escape and 4,000 mile journey across desert and mountains of seven prisoners from a labor camp in Siberia.
 Released in 2010, the film stars Colin Farrell and Ed Harris.
 To this day, there is no concrete evidence who the men involved in this journey really were, but there is evidence to suggest the trek happened.
 After being published in 1956, The Long Walk became the subject of controversy as people questioned whether the author had actually participated in the journey at all.
 The film takes inspiration from the novel, but uses fictional names.